JimInCA/nordic-esb-bootloader/README.md

 This is the host program for loading a hex file onto the Nordic device that has the bootloader preloaded.
 You will find a README.md in the directory for the hci_dfu_send_hex program with full instructions on building and using this application.

 The source directory for hci_dfu_send_hex includes both a c version and and python version of the program.
-But programs works identically and the choice as to which one to use is upn the personal preferences of the user.
+Both programs works identically and the choice as to which one to use is up to the personal preferences of the user.

 A Little Bit Of History
 ---